One of the most common household appliances would be the oven. And nothing can compare to a gas oven.

 The 4 reasons behind your oven still heating after being turned off are

-- Faulty circuit board.
+- Faulty control board.

 - Damaged thermostat.